 - Speed is given as the rate with which the body is moving to reach a specific distance with respect to time.
 While velocity is the rate of change of position of the body showcasing the overall displacement of the body with respect to time.

-- Speed is always measured as a positive value in terms of magnitude as it has nothing to do with direction so the ratio with distance and time provides positive magnitude.
-However, the velocity of a moving body can be positive, negative or zero as the displacement signifies the position of the body and in case of same initial and final point the velocity of moving body will be 0.
+- Speed is always measured as a positive value in terms of magnitude as it has nothing to do with direction so the ratio with distance and time provides a positive magnitude.
+However, the velocity of a moving body can be positive, negative, or zero as the displacement signifies the position of the body and in the case of the same initial and final point, the velocity of the moving body will be 0.

 - When the direction of a moving body is changed then the speed count goes the same as earlier because the change in direction does not significantly change the distance and time ratio.
 While as velocity specifies the change in position of the body with respect to time thus direction is crucially associated with velocity.